By Doug Atkinson, Lone Star Region

 A visit to Sim Racing Garage’s YouTube Channel will show you several reviews of variously priced cockpits.

 The above with hydraulics.
 Two things about motion cockpits.
 They are more immersive and more pricey.
 Both, real quickly.
 Seeing is believing and only those with serious sim racing passion need apply.
 A small system attached to an existing cockpit can be a few thousand dollars.
 An extended system can be in the 25-30 thousand dollar price range.
 And like everything else, a lot of pricing in between the low and high end.

 A visit to Sim Racing Garage’s YouTube Channel will show you several reviews of variously priced motion cockpits.

 Some products you may have to wait for, or they may be in stock, or they may be in stock for a few minutes.
 Literally.
 My general advice is, think about what you want, and when you see it, go for it.
 It may not be there when you go back to the store or refresh the webpage.

-Feel free to contact me on our PCA Sim Racing Discord server or at PCA.org about any of the contents in this article.
+Feel free to contact me on our PCA Sim Racing Discord server or on PCA.org about any of the contents in this article.
 Let’s get you on (the) track!